 His uniform consists of a black bodysuit, green padded boots, knee pads, elbow pads and gloves, golden shoulder pads (the right in the shape of an eagle - the symbol of the Justice Department), and a black and red helmet which almost entirely hides his face and has protective lenses, a respirator and communicator built in.

-IDW is publishing Judge Dredd and it seems to have its own continuity like DC had during their run in 1995 to run parallel with the Sylvester Stallone movie.
+In November 2012, IDW Publishing began a Judge Dredd monthly series with its own continuity like DC had during their run in 1995 to run parallel with the Sylvester Stallone movie.
 Rebellion is still publishing Judge Dredd's further adventures and exploits.

 Judge Dredd (1995)

 In a future ridden with crime and corruption, Judge Dredd, the most famous judge of Mega City One is convicted for a crime from which he did not commit, while his evil counterpart, Rico, escapes and sets to wreak havoc.
 Reactions for Judge Dredd was mostly negative; most critics panned the film for its action movie cliches.
 Some historians have noted that Stallone's portrayal of the character is quite accurate and praised the production design by Nigel Phelps, who designed Gotham City in Tim Burton's Batman.
 Many fans were disappointed that Dredd took his helmet off, while in the comics he has never done so.
 The Lawgiver pistol was completely redesigned and updated to the point that it actually influenced the design and functionality of the Lawgiver Mk.
 II that appeared in the comics a few years later.

 "I hated that plot.
 It was Dredd pressed through the Hollywood cliché mill, a dynastic power struggle that had little connection with the character we know from the comic."